 TOPIC/TASK CONTEST SPECIFIC RULE Use of technology - digital memory devices Competitors are not allowed to bring digital memory devices into the workshop.
 Use of technology - personal devices Competitors are not allowed to bring personal laptops, tablets or cellphones into the workshop.
 Drawings - recording information Competitors are not permitted to take drawings or recorded information out of the workshop.
 Tools/infrastructure Competitors are not allowed to bring their own tools and measuring instruments.
 Competitors are not allowed to change the machine or computer parameters/settings.
-The competitor may use a different CAM system but must take the responsibility of insuring proper operation, which may include post processor, technical support, computer hardware/software and CNC connections, etc. You are not allowed to advertise any other system.
-Equipment failure If equipment or tools supplied by Skills/Compétences Canada fail, extra time will be allowed only if the Technician of the sponsor or supplying company specifies and proves it is not a "user error".
+No other software other than Mastercam permitted No manual programing permitted (see additional information) Equipment failure • If equipment or tools supplied by Skills/Compétences Canada fail, extra time will be allowed only if the Technician of the sponsor or supplying company specifies and proves it is not a "user error".